Where Did the Polynesians Really Come From?

-The face of Mana, a Lapita woman whose face was reconstructed using a model of her skull which was excavated from an early human settlement at Naitabale in Fiji. ( realhistoryww.com) Genetic studies have shown that most mtDNA in Polynesia comes from Taiwan and Southeast Asia.
+Reconstruction of the face of a Lapita woman.
+National Museum of Ethnology, Osaka.
+(Yanajin33/ CC BY SA 3.0 ) Genetic studies have shown that most mtDNA in Polynesia comes from Taiwan and Southeast Asia.

-Is it possible that Amerindian cultures are partially responsible for the colonization of Polynesia, or at least Easter island, after all?
+Is it possible that Amerindian cultures are partially responsible for the colonization of Polynesia, or at least part of it, after all?

 - DNA Study reveals connection between Brazil and Polynesia.
 Well, how?

 - New study suggests that the Philippines is the ancestral homeland of Polynesians

 - The Menhune of Hawaii – Ancient Race or Fictional Fairytale?

 Genetic analysis appears to prove that Polynesians have genetic roots tracing back to diverse regions across the Pacific and the Americas, denoting the mixed origin of the population.
 (Ruben Ramos-Mendoza / Nature)